Thursday Mar 25th, 2021, 0615-1920

-It got better.
+It got better (as in worse).
 As I continued along the tract, I came to a dry stock pond that had 10 rotting cow carcasses strew about.
 They had been there for some time…years perhaps.
 It was a grisly sight.
 Also consider that almost all of these stock ponds are built at the heads of major watersheds into Aravaipa canyon.
 All this cow waste drains into beautiful and pristine Aravaipa creek.
 While all the shiny new REI backpackers (more on this later) get to traipse around the beautiful canyon, we were seeing of the ugly side of things up above, unfortunately.

 Stellar caught up to me shortly before we came to a solar powered tank.
 We collected good clean water from the top of the enclosed tank and continued on.
 We then took a right to go down a wash and past a ranch.
 The official route had us going left and way out of the way to avoid the ranch.
 It turned out that nobody was around and we slid by without notice.

 The road eventually dumped us back into the main canyon at the east entrance permitted area.
 We met some hikers just coming out and later a very nice guy that’s a restoration ecologist for The Nature Conservancy.
 He answered some biology questions I had about the canyon.
-He also told us about the situation with the ranger and the ever-increasing presence of corporate-led tours in the area.
+He also told us about the situation with the ranger being gone and the ever-increasing presence of corporate-led tours in the area.
 It would seem that companies like REI have been stepping up their game and profits by running multiple tours a month in the peak season.
-I’m not sure what process they go though in obtaining permits but I hate to think that individual and independent adventurers like us are competing with them for such limited access to the canyon.
-I later looked up the tour offerings and it costs almost $1,300 for REI members and $1,400 for non-members for a 4 day tour (1 day of which is travel to and from Phoenix).
-This Pay to Play to access public lands really bothers me.
+I’m not sure what process they go though in obtaining permits but I hate to think that individual and independent adventurers like us are competing with corporations for such limited access to the canyon.
+I later looked up the tour offerings and it costs almost $1,300 for REI members and $1,400 for non-members for a 4 day tour (1.5 days of which is travel to and from Phoenix).
+This Pay to Play mindset to access public lands really bothers me.
 Shame on you REI…I’ll think about this situation any time I need to purchase recreation gear and take my business elsewhere.
 Not that they care about loosing my business, since they’re making so much money off these tours.
 Also not like I want to backpack with any of their heavy, boring gear.
 Alright, we all agree to disagree.

 We continued up the road from the canyon, crossing the creek about 5 times.
 I put my camp shoes on to avoid wet feet…I’ve been so spoiled with dry feet.
-We saw several javalina and Coatimundi…a raccon like animal that I’d only ever seen in Coasta Rica before.
+We saw several javalina and Coatimundi…a racoon-like animal that I’d only ever seen in Costa Rica before.
 I also identified a vermilion flycatcher…a brilliant red bird even more dazzling than a cardinal.
 I forgot to mention that I also saw cougar prints the day before.